 Electric System: Authority over the Piqua electric system, established in 1933, is vested with the City Commission.
 A Power System Director, who reports in turn to the City Manager, manages the electric system.
 The municipal electric system serves a community covering approximately 11.8 square miles.
-Piqua does not exercise its right to exclusively serve within its city limits, and a few residential customers within the city limits are served by Dayton Power and Light Company.

 Piqua is in the Dayton Power & Light Company transmission service area.
 In 2006, Piqua purchased none of its power from AMP; all purchases were made from Cinergy Services Corp. under a full requirements agreement.
 As of January 1, 2007, however, Piqua became an all requirements customer of AMP.
-The City utility owns and maintains 14 miles of transmission lines, 160 miles of distribution lines and six substations.
-In 2013, the electric system employed 26.5 people.
+The City utility owns and maintains 14 miles of transmission lines, 300 miles of distribution lines and four substations.
+In early 2017, Piqua completed a 4kV to 13kV conversion project which resulted in a reduction of the number of substations from six to four.
+In 2016, the electric system employed 26 people.